adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 This function is quite similar to the one just described.
 The difference is that, the first option is retrieved before highlighting it.
-The `highlightOption` (shown below) takes an option to highlight.
+The `highlightOption` method (shown below) takes an option to highlight.

 ```JS
 Autocomplete.prototype.highlightOption = function(option) {